 The profile display windows (like the one in Fig.4.14b) offer a similar feature.
-By doubleclicking on the display area in these windows a similar menu like in Fig.4.15 is o tomporature and humidity displayed which allows for automatic or manual scaling of the temperature and humidity axis' in these menus.
+By doubleclicking on the display area in these windows a similar menu like in Fig.4.15 is displayed which allows for automatic or manual scaling of the temperature and humidity axis' in these menus.